ietf-wg-aipref/wg-materials/designteam-25-07/notes.md

 Member: then we should keep it broad and add terms afterwards.

-Member: the specification can be broad and supplmented by external documentation.
+Member: the specification can be broad and supplemented by external documentation.

 Member: Given the concern about the broad category - but it's still a better outcome than not having the preference at all.
 So we need to start somewhere.

 BREAK

-**Chair kicks off hierarchy conversation**
+### Hierarchy

 Editor explains hierarchy over a whiteboard.
-Discussion aroind hierrachy logic and priority.
+Discussion around hierarchy logic and priority.
 Overall everyone in agreement and understands the model.
 All is good here for everyone.

-**Chair kicks off extensibility conversation**
+### Extensibility

-Adding items as leaf nodes is straightoforward.
+Adding items as leaf nodes is straightforward.
 The "sandwich case" is the harder one and should be avoided (adding a new category between a leaf node and a partent node).
 Explanation of the "sandwich case".

 Discussion around registry and updates to the vocabulary / tracking and so forth.
-If we did not have a registry, we would have collissions.
+If we did not have a registry, we would have collisions.
 So updates will be provided by new RFC.

 Member: should be hard to update values given the complexity in defining the terms.

 Member: agree.
 Having a registry makes it too easy.

 Editor: agrees.
-Publish documentation on process but IETF group should ovesee additions to the vocabulary.
+Publish documentation on process but IETF group should oversee additions to the vocabulary.

-Member: one extensability factor not controlled here is the attachments.
+Member: one extensibility factor not controlled here is the attachments.
 Need to keep that in mind.

 Member: need website with all the relevant RFC.
 HTTP working group does a good job at that.

-Editor: other type of extensions may specificy additional variables.
+Editor: other type of extensions may specific additional variables.
 For example, on the snippet sub category the max limit of the snippet string.
 This type of extension is allowed and should not be problematic.
 Three types of extensions:
 1) new categories
 2) new attributes and adding new semantics
-3) new stipulations of refinments to the existing categories Plan is to tackle new categories and remove any possibility of a registry.
+3) new stipulations of refinements to the existing categories Plan is to tackle new categories and remove any possibility of a registry.

 Member: leaf categories don't need too much scrutiny.

-Member: two concerns about hierarcy.
+Member: two concerns about hierarchy.
 Not sure TDM is that useful.
-Cateogry only makes sense if the sets are distinc sets.
+Category only makes sense if the sets are distinct sets.
 Else hierarchy falls above.

 Editor: combinations.
 Assets only have one definitions (image metadata for example).
 Should be compatible.
 For now we are defining robots.txt and HTTP header.
 Issue is what do you do when there is a conflict? robots.txt saying yes and header saying no... current document says least permissive.